Azurinine/diamondhack2026/README.md

-# Deep Work Pilot
+# Watchdog Pilot

 An agentic browser safeguard built for DiamondHacks 2026.
-Deep Work Pilot is a locally run, AI-powered "Chief of Staff" that monitors your browsing habits, intervenes when you visit blacklisted sites, and automatically sets up specific work environments (Groups) to keep you on task.
+Watchdog is a locally run, AI-powered assistant that monitors your browsing habits, intervenes when you visit unproductive sites, and automatically sets up specific work environments to keep you on task.

 ## Architecture
 - **Language**: Python 3.13+